tel: +48 888 99 98 98

 • Thanks to their high temperature resistance, they can operate (depending on the shape) even at temperatures up to 230°C and above...

-• Key role in the industry of new technologies – are used in computer drives, electric drive mechanisms, medical equipment and very modern machines.
+• Key role in modern technologies – are used in HDD drives, electric drive mechanisms, medical devices and very highly developed apparatuses.

 Disadvantages of neodymium magnets: